Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 ## Components:
 ### \# Utils:
-Provides utilities functionalities for the recorder and webapp.
+Provides utilities functionalities for other parts of the application.
 #### 1. DB: Creates database schema using SQLAlchemy, and provides necessary methods to interact with the database:
 - create_db
 - get_all_records
 - add_record
 - get_all_apps_names
 - update_app_icon
+- get_last_browser_tab
+- add_browser_record
 - is_transformation_needed
 - transform_new_data